JavierFuertesPina/javierfuertespina.github.io/README.md

 # Javier Fuertes Pina
-## PhD Candidate at university Carlos III
+## PhD Candidate at University Carlos III
 #### I am currently finishing the MRes of Economic Analysis and next year I will start my first year of PhD.